Mattral/ML-AI-Algorithms-from-scratch/Reinforcement/Deep Deterministic Policy Gradients/readme.md

 # Deep Deterministic Policy Gradients (DDPG) Overview

 ## Introduction
-DDPG is an off-policy reinforcement learning algorithm designed for continuous action spaces.
+DDPG is an off-policy deep reinforcement learning algorithm designed for continuous action spaces.
 It combines ideas from both Q-learning and policy gradients to learn a deterministic policy for continuous control tasks.

 ## Actor-Critic Architecture
 DDPG utilizes an Actor-Critic architecture, where: